Port

 After a panoramic drive by some of Rio’s most famous beaches -- Leblon, Ipanema, and Copacabana -- you’ll stop at a beach kiosk and try the renowned caipirinha -- a classic cocktail made with sugarcane liquor, smashed lime and sugar; what’s not to love?
 You’ll also sample appetizers such as fried empanadas and french fries.

 Your next stop is at Flamengo Park.
-Sip chilled local soda "Guarana" and take in the unforgettable view of Sugarloaf Mountain and Corcovado.
+Sip a chilled local Guarana soda and take in the unforgettable view of Sugarloaf Mountain and Corcovado.

 Notes:

 This tour is available only to guests whose cruise does not begin or end in Rio de Janeiro.
 Tour requires a considerable amount of walking.
 Wear comfortable walking shoes.
-During Carnival, this tour may operate differently; please expect heavy traffic congestion and delays.
+Tour may operate differently during Carnival; expect heavy congestion and delays.
+Tour does not operate on Sundays.